heygrady/blog/source/_posts/2012-07-03-state-of-browsers-july-2012.markdown

 Already, these mobile browsers are outperforming desktop browsers like Opera, and IE6/7.
 This is significant because the other mobile browsers, like Blackberry at 0.33%, have abysmal market share in the US.
 Even Opera Mobile, which has a [good worldwide market share](http://gs.statcounter.com/#mobile_browser-ww-monthly-201106-201206), has only a 0.16% market share in the US when compared against all browsers.

-A safe rule is that any browser under 2% is on its way out, and any browser under 1% is too small to focus on.
-The amount of developer effort doesn't match the size of the audience.
-And usually the less popular browsers have enough in common with the A-grade browsers that users will still be able to use the site (although that's not the case for IE6).
-In essence, these platforms can be safely ignored.

 However, iPad, iPhone and Android are fully capable browsers on fully capable devices.
 Now is the time to start testing each of these platforms as A-Grade browsers.

 {% h3 Dropping Legacy IE Altogether %}
 As I mentioned in the intro, [jQuery has announced](http://blog.jquery.com/2012/07/01/jquery-1-9-and-2-0-tldr-edition/) that the next major release of jQuery will come in two flavors &mdash; one flavor will drop legacy IE altogether.
 For most people this is a non-starter, and jQuery knows better than to leave regular folks out in the cold &mdash; the other flavor supports IE6/7/8.
-However, the jQuery is likely reading the same tea-leaves that I am and can see that by the time they release their next major versions (early 2013), IE7 will like be approaching the 1% threshold.
+However, the jQuery team is likely reading the same tea-leaves that I am and can see that before next major version of jQuery releases (early 2013), IE7 will like be passing the 1% threshold and IE8 will have continued to rapidly shed market share.

 Between now and 2013 there's some major things happening.
 First, there'll be a <a href="http://www.electoral-vote.com/">presidential election</a>.
 Second, [Windows 8 will be shipping](http://windowsteamblog.com/windows/b/bloggingwindows/archive/2012/07/02/upgrade-to-windows-8-pro-for-39-99.aspx).
 And Windows 8 will ship with IE 10 pre-installed.
 Windows 7 users are also likely to get IE 10 as an automatic update.
 This will make 2013 another exciting transition year for IE, where users of legacy XP and Vista computers upgrade to the new OS, and IE10.